-Of course, everyone will have their own opinion of what it is like living in Halifax, Nova Scotia and here is my personal take on it, having chosen to move my family and start a new life in Halifax back in March 2007 and loving mostly every minute living here 🙂
+Of course, everyone will have their own opinion of what it is like living in Halifax, Nova Scotia and here is my personal take on it, having chosen to move my family and start a new life in Halifax back in March 2007 and (mostly) loving every minute living here 🙂

-Halifax downtown late at night is very safe.
+Halifax downtown late at night is relatively safe.
 Of course, practical precautions are always recommended – keep your wallet safe, don’t get intoxicated and walk around, take care after dark, be careful of keeping your drinks within eye sight at a bar, etc.

 Here’s a list of Canada’s Most Dangerous Places 2018 to see where the City of Halifax ranks, which you may be interested to read.

 Halifax is the main cultural center of the Atlantic Provinces.
-With the number of Universities (4) within the City, as you would imagine, Halifax has a vibrant arts, music and entertainment scene.
+With the number of Universities (4) within the City, as you would imagine, Halifax has an excellent arts, music and entertainment scene.
 Festivals are held throughout the City all summer long, actually all year long.
 From Beer Festivals to Rib Fests, and plenty of family friendly festivals such as the Buskers Festival, Halifax comes alive and thrives during the summer months.
 See what’s going on here

 Healthcare and the lack of Doctors taking new patients is an ongoing problem here in Halifax and other parts of Nova Scotia.
 Personally I find the healthcare system really good.
 I’ve never had to wait for any tests, other than a CT Scan which was 9 months.